JanusK22/Selenium_Yelp_Scrapping/README.md

 ## Parameter :

-There are store in a Yaml file
+There are store in a Yaml file (Config)

 *method* : "fast" # The mode for scrapping